IshanMehta115/Applied-Cryptography/Assignment-1/Traid-AE/README.md

 ## Security Note

 Encryption is a crucial security measure, and the TRIAD-AE cipher is a candidate under consideration by NIST.
-Always ensure that you follow best practices for secure key management and use encryption responsibly.<br>
+Always ensure that you follow best practices for secure key management and use encryption responsibly.
-**Although the algorithm is correct.
-It is advised to not use it in real-life.**